 A successful pastry chef must be able to work quickly under pressure while still delivering quality products within tight deadlines.
-A background in culinary arts is necessary for those aspiring to become a pastry chefs, as this helps when it comes to understanding ingredients, measurements, and flavors.
+A background in culinary arts is necessary for those aspiring to become pastry chefs, as this helps when it comes to understanding ingredients, measurements, and flavours.

 A good eye for detail is also essential to ensure all pastries look as good as they taste!
 With the